GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There are many terrible mistakes to make in program design, so go ahead and make them so that you understand them better.
+> ### I mean, if 10 years from now, when you are doing something quick and dirty, you suddenly visualize that I am looking over your shoulders and say to yourself "Dijkstra would not have liked this", well, that would be enough immortality for me.
 >
-> ~ *Marijn Haverbeke*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts